ybot1122/playground/app-route-tutorial/README.md

 As you click around the navigation bar, you will notice we also have the routes `/about`, `/contact`, and `/services`.

 You can see these routes defined by their folder names in `src/app/about`, `src/app/contact` and `src/app/services`.
 Notice that each of these folders has a `page.tsx` file.
 This is required.

+> By default, `page.tsx` is rendered on the server.
+The component you export in `page.tsx` is indeed a React Server Component!